mojoto/morrow.mojo/README.md

 ## Features

-- Timezone-aware and UTC by default
+- TimeZone-aware and UTC by default
 - Support format and parse strings
 - Support for the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard